-The environmental and/or social characteristic promoted by this Sub-Fund is the application of an ESG integration strategy.
+The Sub-Fund does not promote specific environmental and/or social characteristic but rather a global ESG integration strategy.

-The Investment Manager's ESG integration strategy consists of four pillars to execute the investment selection process and exercise of ownership rights.
+The Sub-Investment Manager's ESG integration strategy consists of four pillars to execute the investment selection process and exercise of ownership rights.
 The first pillar of the strategy is negative screening and control of potential investments, the second is an enhanced due diligence of companies in high emitting industries, the third is ESG integration through dedicated factsheets, whilst the fourth and final pillar is active ownership.